- Identify the key criteria that your asset needs to meet.

 Site conditions and constraints:

-- The size and shape (or ‘footprint’) of the site
+- The size and shape (or ‘footprint’) of the site.

-- The current condition of any existing structures and flexibility for re-developing these
+- The current condition of any existing structures and flexibility for re-developing these.

 - The history of uses at the site and likelihood of any contamination or mine workings

-- Whether or not there are hazardous materials, eg asbestos
+- Whether or not there are hazardous materials, eg asbestos.

-- Whether or not there are any invasive species, eg Japanese Knotweed
+- Whether or not there are any invasive species, eg Japanese Knotweed.

-- Topography / drainage
+- Topography / drainage.

-- Soil quality (if your project involves growing or landscaping) and tree coverage
+- Soil quality (if your project involves growing or landscaping) and tree coverage.

-- The amount of sunlight / shading it receives
+- The amount of sunlight / shading it receives.

-- Restrictions on its re-development due to its being listed, within a conservation area or having other designations
+- Restrictions on its re-development due to its being listed, within a conservation area or having other designations.

-- Whether or not the site has key services in place (gas, electricity, mains water, sewerage)
+- Whether or not the site has key services in place (gas, electricity, mains water, sewerage).

-- Any key issues in relation to securing a building warrant (for example are there adequate fire escape routes?)
+- Any key issues in relation to securing a building warrant (for example are there adequate fire escape routes?).

-- The likely environmental impacts associated with re-developing and operating from the site, and potential for reducing these to a minimum
+- The likely environmental impacts associated with re-developing and operating from the site, and potential for reducing these to a minimum.

-- How easy it will be to ensure site security as required, for example are there neighbouring users who might ‘keep an eye out’ at different times
+- How easy it will be to ensure site security as required, for example are there neighbouring users who might ‘keep an eye out’ at different times.

 - The type of asset, ie will more than a building survey be required such as a business valuation?

+Contaminated Land.
 If there are likely to be environmental issues with the site, eg contaminated land, it is recommended that specialist reports be obtained, along with legal advice, particularly in the context of the Environmental Protection Act 1990, Part 2A (and the Environment Act 1995).
 Information on this area and on flood risk can be found on SEPA's website.

-With regard to asbestos, a survey should be carried out to find out where any asbestos containing materials are, how much is on site and their type and condition.
+Asbestos: a survey should be carried out to find out where any asbestos containing materials are, how much is on site and their type and condition.
 Surveyors should be certified under the Asbestos Builders Inspection Certification Scheme.
 (There is a duty to manage asbestos and protect anyone using it or working within affected premises).

 - Visibility - will people see / find the property easily?